yeagerhaus/yhwav/README.md

 ### Plex Setup
 1. Ensure your Plex server is accessible
-2. Get your Plex token from server settings (for initial JWT registration)
+2. Sign in through the Settings screen using PIN-based authentication
-3. Find your music section ID in Plex web interface
+3. The app will automatically discover your music library section
-4. Configure environment variables in `.env` file
-5. The app automatically generates unique client IDs per device
-6. JWT authentication is handled automatically after first run
+4. No additional configuration needed!

 ### iOS Development
 - Requires Xcode 15+ for iOS 17+ support